Yourhosting Review: Solid Performance, Poor Elsewhere

 - Email hosting

-There is no migration service that you can use, which is remarkable considering how pricey Yourhosting is.
-There is also no staging/testing environment where you can safely test new WordPress themes and plugins, for example, and then merge them with the live version of your site.
+There's no free migration service available to you, which is surprising considering how expensive Yourhosting is.
+Additionally, there's no staging/test environment where you could safely test new WordPress themes and plugins before merging them with the live version of your site.

-What is annoying about the automatic backups is that they only go back 5 days, and if you want to restore an older version you have to do it through a contact form.
-You can’t take care of this yourself.
+A frustrating aspect of the automatic backups is that they only go back 5 days, and if you want to restore an older version, you have to do this through a contact form.
+You can't manage this yourself.
+As a customer, I would absolutely have no interest in dealing with that.

 Yourhosting offers shared hosting and VPS hosting.
 With shared hosting, you share a server with other users.
-For most sites this is the best solution.
-With a VPS you get your own separate partition on a server with which you can manage your own resources.
-This is more suitable for experienced users.
+This is the best solution for most websites.
+With a VPS, you get your own dedicated partition on a server where you can manage your own resources.
+This option is more suitable for experienced users.

 On the Yourhosting website, they refer to their shared hosting as “Website hosting” and “WordPress hosting.”
-However, both are exactly the same thing.
+However, both are exactly the same.

 Shared hosting